laashub/kudo/keps/0022-diagnostics-bundle.md

 - Automatic fixing of faults
 - Preflight checks
 - Analysis of collected artifacts
-- Extending diagnostics bundle with custom artifact collectors
+- Extending diagnostics bundle with custom artifact collectors by the *operator user*

 ## Requirements